Royal Asiatic Society Korea Branch: Early history

-The Modern Period
+Modern period

 It was several years after the end of the Korean War before returning members were able to resume the Society's interrupted activities.
 Volume XXXII of Transactions dated 1951 and containing reports of activities in early 1950 was printed in Hong Kong in 1951, during the war.
 Volume XXXIII was dated 1957 and although it still had to be printed in Hong Kong, it records how the first General Meeting of the revived RASKB was held on February 23, 1956.
 The revived Society quickly grew and flourished.

 There were increasing numbers of foreigners living in South Korea, not only diplomats and missionaries but also military, educational and business personnel from many countries.
 For volunteers in the US Peace Corps program, the meetings were especially important and many retained contact with the RASKB in the following decades.
 For a long period, the meetings of the RASKB provided a unique chance to learn more about Korean history and culture.

 Very soon, the Society began to organize field trips to places of interest, sometimes far removed from Seoul.
 The difficulties of transportation in post-war Korea were relieved by help from the ministries and military authorities of the Republic of Korea.
 For a considerable period, the RASKB was alone in providing such programs and the lists of members found at the end of most volumes of Transactions soon rose to over a thousand.

 It was at this time, too, that the Society began to publish scholarly and also more popular books about Korea in its own name.
 In the last decades of the century, it also imported and sold books about Korean topics that had been published abroad.
 From the late 1970s, it was able to rent an office / bookstore and hire a full-time Korean General Manager.
 Leading figures in this period include the scholarly Anglican missionary Richard Rutt, Carl Ferris Miller and the third generation of the Underwood family to belong to the RASKB, Horace G. Underwood II.

-The Present
+Announcement of Closure

+Following financial difficulties and a decrease in paid membership, RAS-Korea announced in November 2024 that it would cease operations.
+Writing in the Korea Times, RAS-Korea President Steve Shields said, "In November, the RAS Council voted, with heavy hearts and an overwhelming sense of loss, to close the doors and dissolve the legal governing entity of the society.
+At the same time, we voted to find a new home for the RAS library."